On this page

 Checking the number of eosinophils (a type of white blood cell associated with eosinophilic asthma) in your sputum will help your asthma specialist see what’s causing the underlying inflammation and what treatments might help it.

-Both of these tests check for signs of gastro-oesophageal reflux disease (GORD), also known as acid reflux, when acid leaks out of your stomach and up into your oesophagus (the tube that takes food to the stomach) causing heartburn or indigestion.
+Both of these tests check for signs of gastro-oesophageal reflux disease (GORD), also known as acid reflux.
+This is when acid leaks out of your stomach and up into your oesophagus (the tube that takes food to the stomach) causing heartburn or indigestion.
 Heartburn is an uncomfortable burning sensation in your chest.
 Indigestion is a pain or discomfort in the stomach and/or under the ribs.

 24-hour pH monitoring involves passing a thin tube containing a sensor up your nose and down your throat to measure the acidity level (pH) in your throat over a 24-hour period.
 This tube is usually attached to a recording device that’s worn on your waist.
 Every time you become aware of symptoms you’ll be asked to press a button on the device and write down your symptoms in a diary.